 Avoiding Equivocation

-There's a very small set of behaviors that a miner in Spacemesh is punished for.
-If a miner simply goes offline or fails to publish a proposal when they're eligible to do so they'll miss some rewards but they're not punished per se.
-However, if a miner double votes, otherwise known as equivocation, their miner identity is permanently disqualified from participation in consensus and from earning rewards in the future.
-In a permissionless blockchain like Spacemesh, equivocation is a serious offense that can have severe negative ramifications for the entire network, so this behavior cannot go unsanctioned.
-Once a miner's identity has been cancelled their PoST data is effectively useless.
-They must generate a new identity and reinitialize their PoST data.
-For more information, see Community Clarification: Equivocation.
+There is a very small set of behaviors that a smesher in Spacemesh is punished for.
+If a smesher simply goes offline or fails to publish a proposal when they are eligible to do so, they will miss some rewards but they are not punished per se.
+However, if a smesher double votes, otherwise known as equivocation, their smesher identity is permanently disqualified from participation in the consensus and from earning rewards in the future.

 Moving an Identity

-- Copy the files to the new location (see previous section)
+- Copy the files to the new location (see previous section).

 - Make sure the